-From 2019, I am interested in the discrete optimisation again.
+From 2019, I am fascinated by the discrete optimisation (again) and by the algorithmic game theory.
 With Jirka Fink and Petra Pelikanova we optimised the winter road maintenance plans in the Plzen region of the Czech Republic.
-From 2020, I coordinate a multidisciplinary project motivated by the pandemics to design a distribution system for crises.
+From the beginning of 2021, The results appeared in the journal Discrete Optimisation.